 Unlike incandescent lamps, LEDs have no filaments that can burn out or fail.

 Pixels, short for picture elements, are points of light that illuminate to form letters, words, graphics, animations and video images.
 A pixel can be made up of a single LED, multiple LEDs of the same color or multiple LEDs of different colors.
-A pixel is the smallest element of the electronic display system that can be individually controlled.
-It can be turned off or on at various brightness levels.
+They are the smallest elements of the electronics display system that can be individually controlled and turned off or on at various brightness levels.

 Viewing distances are calculated based on the display type and the distance from the display.
 Each display will have a minimum and a maximum viewing distance that may vary based on application and intended use.

-For example, a large character will have a longer viewing distance while a small character will have a shorter viewing distance.
+A large character will have a longer viewing distance while a small character will have a shorter viewing distance.
 Daktronics uses 50 feet for every one inch of character distance as a general point of reference.
 Character spacing, also known as pixel pitch, will vary between indoor and outdoor display applications.